hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Please be aware that it can take 10 minutes for your `hoprd` node to boot up.
 :::

-**Network Registry:** If you have registered your node on the network registry youw will have been airdropped mHOPR/xDAI along with your NFT.
-In **step three** of Admin UI & Funding below make sure to use the mHOPR and xDAI provided instead of purchasing wxHOPR.
+**Network Registry:** If you have registered your node on the network registry, you will have been airdropped mHOPR/xDAI along with your NFT.
+In **step three** of Admin UI & Funding below, make sure to use the mHOPR and xDAI provided instead of purchasing wxHOPR.

 ## Admin UI & Funding